Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Evaluation

 \subsection{Data}

-To answer the research questions, we need projects with plenty of releases and a sufficient amount of historical data in order to train.
-Therefore, we consider three large security intensive open-source software systems in our evaluation -- the Linux Kernel, the OpenSSL library, and the Wireshark tool.
-These systems are widely used, mature, and have a long history of releases and vulnerability reports, which is needed to perform release-based experiments.
+For our study, we need projects with many releases and vulnerabilities.
+We consider three large security-intensive open-source systems that were used by previous research~\cite{Jimenez+2019} -- the Linux Kernel, the OpenSSL library, and the Wireshark tool.
+These systems are widely used, mature, and have a long history of releases and vulnerability reports.

 \emph{Linux Kernel}~\cite{LinuxKernel} is an operating system, integrated into billions of systems and devices, such as Android.
 Linux is one of the largest open-source code-bases and has a long history (since 1991), recorded in its repository.
 It is relevant for our evaluation since it has many security aspects and is among the projects with a higher number of reported vulnerabilities in NVD. \emph{OpenSSL}~\cite{OpenSSL} is a library implementing the SSL and TLS protocols, commonly used in communications.
 It is of critical importance as highlighted by the \emph{Heartbleed} vulnerability, which made half of a million web servers vulnerable to attacks~\cite{heartbleed}. \emph{Wireshark}~\cite{WireShark} is a network packet analyzer mainly used for troubleshooting and debugging.
 The project is open source and is relevant for the study because it is integrated with most operating systems.